thejayray/thejayray.github.io/_posts/2024/2024-04-05-beethoven-secret-code.md

 date: 2024-04-05 11:55:00 -0500
 tags: post, annotation, link, list
 category: annotation
-title: "Annotated: Beethoven’s Secret Code"
+title: 'Annotated: Beethoven’s Secret Code'
 ---

 *This post is a part of a series that forms an annotated reading list; all posts in the series can be found [here](https://engineeredeloquence.com/annotations).*